HHSAPCompSci2020/capstone-project-otters-3/doc/README - The Death Notice.txt

 * “Dripping Water” Image: https://www.clipartkey.com/view/iRJxTmR_rozpywanie-slime-water-szablon-black-picsart-dripping-effect/
 * “Congratulations” Image: https://www.freepik.com/premium-vector/congratulations-typography-handwritten-lettering-greeting-card-banner_3844375.htm
 * StackTrace (for helping with code for sound and thread, SoundPlayer class)
-* StackOverflow (for helping with code for GUI, info on how to add images or background color)
+* StackOverflow (for helping with code for GUI, info on how to add images or background color, as well as more information for SoundPlayer class)
+   * Ex: stackoverflow.com/questions/10185314/java-thread-ending-with-a-delay
+   * For fixing the audio delay we had problems with
 * Oh no! sound: youtube video 25 copyright free funny sounds (2nd sound): https://www.youtube.com/watch?v=sOZf7b7w9xc
 * Apache NetBeans (for initComponents() and formatting of JFrames)
 * Audio: